seiwoo/Ngordnet/README.md

-# Ngordnet
+# Ngordnet (UC Berkeley School Project)
 **Programming Language** : Java

-Build a browser based tool for exploring the history of word usage in English texts.
-The Java code will be the back end for this tool, accepting input and generating appropriate output for display.
+Developed a browser-based tool for exploring the historical usage of words in English texts.
+Designed and implemented the backend functionality in Java to handle user input and generate relevant output for front-end visualization and interaction.

 - Both project recieve full grade for high achievement.